-Issued under the Environmental Protection Act, Cap.20:05, Laws of Guyana, the Environmental Protection (Amendment) Act, 2005, and the Environmental Protection (Authorisations) Regulations, 2000.
+(Issued under the Environmental Protection Act, Cap.
+20:05, Laws of Guyana, the Environmental Protection (Amendment) Act, 2005, and the Environmental Protection (Authorisations) Regulations, 2000)

-- iii.
-Safety boots with ankle support; - iv.
-Gloves with reinforced palms and fingers; and - v.
-Tightly fitted safety goggles. - 2.3 Prepare and maintain an employee log of distribution of Personal Protective Equipment. - 2.4 Prepare and maintain a training file of all employees/Contractors of training completed.
-This list should be available upon Officers request during Compliance Inspection of the Sand, Laterite and Loam Mining operation. - 2.5 Provide and maintain adequate fire protection measures, in accordance with guidelines established by the Guyana Fire Service. - 2.6 Provide well-equipped first aid and snake bite kits at the work site. - 2.7 Ensure that communication and transportation systems are in place to respond to emergencies. - 2.8 Ensure all employees/third party contractors are aware of the Conditions of this Environmental Permit (Transferred) 20211125-LSHPQ and provide training on the requirements of the Permit and good environmental management practices.
+- 2.3 Prepare and maintain an employee log of distribution of Personal Protective Equipment. - 2.4 Ensure all employees/third party contractors are aware of the Conditions of this Environmental Permit (Transferred) 20161123-LSHSM and provide training on the requirements of the Permit and good environmental management practices. - 2.5 Provide and maintain adequate fire protection measures, in accordance with guidelines established by the Guyana Fire Service. - 2.6 Provide well-equipped first aid and snake bite kits at the work site. - 2.7 Ensure that communication and transportation systems are in place to respond to emergencies. - 2.8 Prepare and maintain a training file of all employees/Contractors of training completed.
+This list should be available upon Officers request during Compliance Inspection of the Sand Mining operation.